 Reading about them is a great start.
 But nothing’s going to change if you just click away from this article.

-You need to take action – every day, every week and every month.
+If you’re wondering how to get good grades, you need to take action – every day, every week, and every month.

 Start tomorrow with just one new study habit.
 Make it part of your daily routine.

 After a week, pick another one and put it into practice.